Knee Osteoarthritis Treatment in NYC

 If conservative treatments fail to improve the function and discomfort in your knee, you may be a candidate for surgical treatment.
-Dr. Peter K. Sculco is dedicated to providing patients with advanced treatment options using the highest quality implants and latest surgical techniques.
+Dr. Peter K. Sculco is dedicated to providing patients with advanced treatment options using the highest quality implants and the latest surgical techniques.

 Dr. Sculco specializes in the following knee osteoarthritis surgery treatment options:

 If you’re suffering from knee pain caused by knee osteoarthritis, the first step to restoring your mobility and quality of life is scheduling an evaluation with an experienced orthopedic knee specialist.
 Dr. Peter K. Sculco provides personalized care paired with world-class orthopedic training.
 Call 212.606.1771 to request an appointment.